daniel-furman/daniel-furman-old/blog.md

-#### A collection of Daniel's writings, focused on many things technology, science, and software.
+#### A collection of my writings focused on technology, science, and my data science/software efforts.

 <br>